Vincentia Ratepayers and Residents Association Inc – Objects, Constitution and Code of Practice

-(1) A member of the association must, on admission to membership, pay to the association an annual membership fee of an amount as determined by the association at the annual general meeting.
+(1) A member of the association must, on admission to membership, pay to the association an annual membership fee of an amount as determined by the committee.

 (a) except as provided by paragraph (b), before 1 March in each calendar year, or

 (b) if the member becomes a member on or after 1 March in any calendar year – on becoming a member and before 1 March in each succeeding calendar year.

 The liability of a member of the association to contribute towards the payment of the debts and liabilities of the association or the costs, charges and expenses of the winding up of the association is limited to the amount, if any, unpaid by the member in respect of membership of the association as required by clause 8.

 (1) A dispute between a member and another member (in their capacity as members) of the association, or a dispute between a member or members and the association, are to be referred to a community justice centre for mediation under the Community Justice Centres Act 1983.

 (2) If a dispute is not resolved by mediation within 3 months of the referral to a community justice centre, the dispute is to be referred to arbitration.